FaurinFox/Cleverbot/README.md

   console.log(response.output)
 });
 ```

-Do note though the these examples are just that, examples.
-They likely will not run as a standalone file on their own, apart from the first of them.
+Do note though that these examples are just that, examples.
+Most of them likely will not run as a standalone file on their own.
 You will need to adapt them to your needs.

 #### [Back to top of Readme](#readme).